suffolklibraries/lgc/content/collections/events/otters-talk-11-03.md

         type: text
         text: .
 ---
-Illustrated talk by Rupert Masefield about the Trust’s engagement with energy infrastructure projects including Sizewell C.
+Illustrated talk by Alice Wickman about otter and water vole ecology and field signs.